RecordsKeeper/multichain/docs/source/block.rst

 .. class:: Block

-    Block class is used to call block related function like blockinfo which is used to retrieve block details like block's hash value, size, nonce, transaction ids, transaction count, miner address, previous block hash, next block hash, merkleroot, blocktime and difficulty of the block for which you have made the query.
+    Block class is used to call block related function like blockinfo or retrieveBlocks which are used to retrieve block details like block's hash value, size, nonce, transaction ids, transaction count, miner address, previous block hash, next block hash, merkleroot, blocktime and difficulty of the queried block.

 **1. Block info to retrieve block information**

 You have to pass block height as the argument to the blockinfo function call:

-* Block height: height of the block of which you want to collect info
+* Block height: height of the block of which you want to collect information

 .. code-block:: python